Remembering the Type-3 Volkswagen Variant

 The VW Type-3 Variant

-The Variant was first introduced at the 1961 Frankfurt Motor Show, and was available in three body configurations, notchback, fastback and squareback.
-The word ‘Variant’ was specific to the squareback versions in most markets, however in USA it was simply called as the VW Squareback.
+The Variant was first introduced at the 1961 Frankfurt Motor Show and was available in three body configurations, notchback, fastback, and squareback.
+The word ‘Variant’ was specific to the squareback versions in most markets, however, in the USA, it was simply called the VW Squareback.

 Related: Remembering the Toyota Starlet

-With Type-3, Volkswagen expanded its product range beyond the existing Type-1 Beetle and Type-2 van.
-The Type-3 retained several of the Beetle’s key engineering principles, most notably the low-mounted air-cooled rear-engine, rear-wheel drive layout and all-round torsion bar suspension on the same 2,400 mm wheelbase.
-It was available with either a 1500cc or 1600cc engine depending on market it was offered.
+With the Type-3, Volkswagen expanded its product range beyond the existing Type-1 Beetle and Type-2 van.
+The Type-3 retained several of the Beetle’s key engineering principles, most notably the low-mounted air-cooled rear-engine, rear-wheel drive layout, and all-around torsion bar suspension on the same 2,400 mm wheelbase.
+It was available with either a 1500cc or 1600cc engine depending on the market it was offered.

 Remembering the Type-3 Volkswagen Variant 4